JAlexanderCarr/zero-trust-iot-network/README.md

 ### IoT Client

-The IoT client is written in C++ using the [MQTT Paho Library].
+The IoT client is written in C++ using the [MQTT Paho Library](https://www.eclipse.org/paho/).
 This library requires the following tools to install:

 * CMake v3.5 or newer
 * GCC v4.8 or newer or Clang v3.9 or newer